apptension/tech-radar/README.md

 Bootstrapped with [Create React App (by Apptension)](https://github.com/apptension/react-scripts-apptension).

-The Tech Radar is a tool to support development teams at Apptension to pick the best technologies for new projects.
-It allows for knowledge and experience sharing, to reflect technology decisions and evolve our technology landscape.
+The Tech Radar is a tool to support production teams at Apptension in presenting in front of the clients and candidates what technologies, tools, and methods they use internally.
+It also allows to pick the best stacks for our future projects based on shared experience levels and trends we pursue.

 ![Filtered Radar](./images/radar.png)